galaxyproject/training-material/topics/sequence-analysis/tutorials/srna/tutorial.md

 To quantify small RNA abundance and identify their putative targets, we need to know where the sequenced reads align to a reference genome.
 In the case of a eukaryotes, some small RNAs are transcribed from mRNA templates, which means that some small RNAs can originate from an exon-exon (spliced) boundary.
 Therefore, a splice-aware aligner must be used to account for this possibility. [`HISAT2`](https://ccb.jhu.edu/software/hisat2/index.shtml) is an accurate and fast tool for aligning spliced reads to a genome, and we will be using `HISAT2` for aligning to rRNA and miRNA references sequences.

-> ### :pencil2: Hands-on: Heirarchical alignment to rRNA, miRNA, and genome reference sequences
+> ### :pencil2: Hands-on: Heirarchical alignment to rRNA and miRNA reference sequences
 >
 > 1. **HISAT2** :wrench:: Run `HISAT2` on each collection of trimmed reads to align to reference rRNA sequences with the following parameters:
 >    - **Single end or paired reads?**: Individual unpaired reads